 Healthy lemon poppyseed muffins are lemony, moist and delicious.
 Made with coconut flour and stevia, they are gluten free, keto, low carb and low calorie.

 These healthy lemon poppy seed muffins are lemony, moist and delicious.
-I make them with coconut flour and stevia, so you can enjoy them on gluten free, keto and low carb diets.
+I make them with coconut flour and stevia, so you can enjoy them on gluten-free, keto and low carb diets.

 You can even make the batter the night before and refrigerate.
 I often do that, so in the morning all I have to do is bake them for about 15 minutes.

-Baking with coconut flour is a challenge, so I was worried that these lemon poppy seed muffins would be eggy or dry.
+Coconut flour is a healthy alternative to wheat flour.
+However, baking with coconut flour is a challenge, so I was worried that these lemon poppy seed muffins would be eggy or dry.
 They’re not!
 There’s no eggy taste whatsoever, and they are tender and moist.

 Since coconut flour is so absorbent, it’s important to use just the right amount of it.
 It’s best to measure the coconut flour in this recipe by weight, not by volume.

-My only complaint is that these muffins tend to stick to paper liners, even when well greased.
+My only complaint is that these lemon poppy seed muffins tend to stick to paper liners, even when well greased.
 I had the most success when I used greased foil liners.
 In another recipe of mine, coconut flour muffins, I seem to have run into the same issue.
 So maybe coconut flour muffins just tend to stick to paper liners.

 Lemon Poppy Seed Muffins